-Preliminary Bibliography • In order to reinforce the importance of identifying primary and secondary sources early in the thesis process, you must submit a preliminary bibliography to your mentor and the Croft Institute by Monday, September 9.
+Preliminary Bibliography • In order to reinforce the importance of identifying primary and secondary sources early in the thesis process, we require you to submit a preliminary bibliography to your mentor and Dr. Gowan (igowan@olemiss.edu) by Monday, September 6.
 This simple, unannotated bibliography will contain the primary sources the you will use to conduct your analysis and the most important works of the relevant scholarly literature.
 You will not necessarily have read or even acquired all of the data sources, books, and articles included in the bibliography, but the document must include an explanation of how you are going to acquire or collect any sources that you do not already have.

 You should plan to use at least some sources (primary texts to analyze or scholarly articles) written in the language you have been studying for Croft.
 If your mentor cannot help you read them, ask your third reader or Croft language advisor for help.
-If you plan to interview human subjects or conduct surveys, you need to speak to your mentor immediately about getting your research proposal approved by the university's Institutional Review Board.
+If you plan to interview human subjects or conduct surveys, you need to speak to your mentor immediately about getting your research proposal approved by the university's Institutional Review Board (http://research.olemiss.edu/irb).

-Prospectus • You must submit a prospectus outlining your plans for completing your thesis to your mentor, the Croft Institute, and your third reader by Monday, September 16.
-You will receive feedback on your prospectus by Monday, September 23, and you must submit a revised prospectus by Monday, September 30.
+Prospectus • You must submit a prospectus outlining your plans for completing your thesis to your mentor, the second reader, your third reader, and Dr. Gowan (igowan@olemiss.edu) by Monday, September 13.
+You will receive feedback on your prospectus by Monday, September 20, and you must submit a revised prospectus by Monday, September 27.